 1. Stay organized

-Many of the tax deductions or credits you can take as a homeowner require you to keep detailed records of your home-related expenses.
-Start saving receipts and other information right away; don’t wait for tax time to roll around.
+Many of the federal income tax deductions or credits you can take as a homeowner require you to keep detailed records of your home-related expenses.
+Start saving receipts and other information right away — don’t wait for tax time to roll around.

 “If you take a few minutes to set up an organization system for your tax paperwork and financial records, it should be quick and easy to maintain,” Zimmelman says.

-One way is to keep hard copies of all your financial documents and receipts.
-Or, you can scan and store your documents digitally.
-Apps like HomeZada can help you stay organized for a small fee.
+To stay organized, keep hard copies of all your financial documents and receipts.
+Or if you’d rather go paperless, you can scan and store your documents digitally.

 As a homeowner, though, you may have enough in eligible expenses to itemize your deductions.
 If those itemized deductions add up to more than the standard deduction, you could lower your tax bill even more.